Hari-Narayana-Rath/pokemon/README.md

 A React-based application that provides information about various Pokémon.

 ## **Features**
-- Displays a list of Pokémon with their details.
+- Displays a list of Pokémon with their names and images.
 - Responsive design for optimal viewing on different devices.
-- Interactive user interface with navigation.

 ## **Tech Stack**
 - **Frontend**: React (bootstrapped with Vite)